 August 2011: Bruce retires from the Post Office.

 September 2011: Property located at 360 N State Rd 135 is purchased at a sheriff's sale.
 The log cabin located on it was in disastrous condition, making it a perfect transitional project for Bruce.
 He completely gutted it.
 We discoved the front porch which had been completely enclosed and used for storage.
 At one point during the project, it had no plumbing, no HVAC, no kitchen, no stairs, no windows, almost no floors, and no chinking between the logs.
 We won't go into detail about the massive site work needed on the grounds.
 Whew!
 What a miraculous transformation.

-November 2011- April 2012: A screened gazebo is added to the Cottage Buildings Courtyard and new exterior sidewalks are installed in front of the Main Building.
-A first floor guest room is converted to a large new welcoming lobby area and the old lobby is converted to real office for Lauri.
+November 2011- April 2012: A screened gazebo is added to the Cottage Suites Courtyard and new exterior sidewalks are installed in front of the Main Building.
+A first floor guest room is converted to a large new welcoming lobby area and the old lobby is converted to a real office for Lauri.
 New HVAC systems are installed on the first floor and another first floor guest room gets a total makeover.

 August 2012: While rezoning the Cabin property for eventual use as an overnight vacation home, Bruce and Pam move into it (quite a downsizing experience), and prepare Tudie's Cottage for use by overnight guests.